Kingsford-Group/autotunex/README.md

    (3) train_features_withaug_scallop.npy: the set representations of all the samples in the representative set of Scallop, including all the samples from the data augmentation module.

    (4) train_features_withaug_stringtie.npy: the set representations of all the samples in the representative set of StringTie2, including all the samples from the data augmentation module.

-5. Put the files described above, all the files from the folder `./files/`, and the scripts `autoparadvisor_contrastive.py`, `MinHash.capnp`, and `advisorset_generator.py` into the same folder, run the command:
+2. Put the files described above, all the files from the folder `./files/`, and the files `autoparadvisor_contrastive.py`, `MinHash.capnp`, `advisorset_generator.py` as well as MinHash sketch `SRR1023790.msh` into the same folder, run the command:
 ```python
 python advisorset_generator.py --name SRR1023790 --fastqs SRR1023790_1.fastq.gz SRR1023790_2.fastq.gz --assembler scallop --top 5
 ```